tsnowak/pnnl-tunamelt/README.md

 # activates the new environment
 conda activate turbx

-# installs the software for this project into the environment
+# installs the dependencies for this project into the environment
 conda env update --file env.yml
 ```

-## Data directories symlink
+## Creating symlinks for the data directories

 The code as its written relies on a certain directory structure: